jajvirta/jajvirta/TDD-sleep.md

 for the first few times, and occasionally thereafter, but probability of the method invocation to make any difference to the running system is low enough to make practically no incluence to the system in the long run.
-This design has its own strengths and weaknesses, but it's unfortunate for our exercise even to leave the method available.
-It would leave the system running with that dubious exception shadowing and false sense of decision.
+This design has its own strengths and weaknesses, but it's unfortunate that a method such as goToSleep() is even available.
+It leaves us with a false sense of being to able to decide when we are going to sleep and eventually the system would monkey-patch the alertness as shown above.

-In fact, if we glance into the implementation of such methods, we'll find something like this:
+If we glance into the implementation of methods such as goToSleep(), we'll find that they are something like this:

     void goToSleep() {
         if rewardFor(sleeping) > rewardFor(this.currentActivity()) {